vogtb/spreadsheet/README.md

 ### SUM and SUMA should be different, and I'm pretty sure they're currently the same.
 And the same for MAX, MAXA, COUNT, COUNTA, etc. Look these over.

-### Protect against injection
-How do we protect against users injecting data that looks like `console.log(sensitive_data)` when we evaluate variables inside parser.js?
-If we ever want to impliment custom formulas, or even accept data in raw format, we need to guard against this.
-Or else someone could load a CSV with javascript and when our spreadsheet opens it, then suddenly arbitrary javascript is executed in the client machine.

 ### Criteria evaluations should escape reg-ex characters: http://stackoverflow.com/questions/3446170/escape-string-for-use-in-javascript-regex

-### Criteria evaluations should accept dollar-to-number comparisons: `=COUNTIF({10, 20, 40}, ">=$20")`

 ### License for all code used.